xiaogit00/covalent-docs/README.md

    npm run docs-bootstrap --legacy-peer-deps
    ```

+   **Note: You may get an error message suggesting you to install `gatsby`.
+You do not need to do this.**

 5. Build the docs site with:
    ```
    ./s/docs-build
    ```

+6. Create an empty `config.yaml` in your project root folder.
+This is required in order to run the `hugo` server.

-6. Run the `hugo` server which should render the contents from `public/`.
+7. Run the `hugo` server which should render the contents from `public/`.
 If this does not happen by default, direct `hugo` to the `public` folder with the following:
    ```
    hugo server --contentDir ./public
    ```